isabella232/500apps-public-gtm-convertpath/README.md

 # 500apps ConvertPath
-ConvertPath is an application for building smart website popups to personalise your website.
-One can create customised popups or use the in app templates to show a right message at the right time.
-One can create different types of popups like modal, noty, sitebar, js etc and configure settings like time, place and frequency a popup has to appear on a website.
-Popups help in capturing more leads and sales, improve subscription rates and increase visitors engagement.
-ConvertPath not only makes it easy to create and manage popups but also capture details of the website visitors who interacted with those popups.
-Get started by creating flows, adding actions and conditions to define the rules for interactive popups.
+Convert more visitors into customers with smart website popups, text personalization,  geo-targeting, help wizards, and a lot more.
+Create customised popups or use the in-app templates to show the right message at the right time - modal, noty, sitebar, carousel, and js.

 1. Sign in to your Google account.